9-Two Solved Problems for steel column analysis-FE Exam

 What is the final service load value?

-We equate The ultimate Load to the factored Nominal load based on a dead Load of 100 kips.
-The final service load is found to be equal to 66 kips, which is most nearly equivalent to option D; please refer to the next slide image for more details.
+We equate the ultimate Load to the factored Nominal load based on a dead Load of 100 kips.
+The final service load is found to be 66 kips, which is most nearly equivalent to option D; please refer to the next slide for more details.

-The next post is Introduction to Local Buckling.
+The next post, post 10, is an Introduction to Local Buckling.